Pudsey: Present

 There are recreational parks in Pudsey, the largest of which is Pudsey Park.
 Queens Park is where the Pudsey carnival is held once a year.

 Pudsey's market operates on Tuesday, Friday and Saturday and has recently been refurbished.
 Pudsey has a monthly farmers' market with stalls selling meat, fish, dairy produce, organic fruit and vegetables, delicatessen and craft-ware.

-Pudsey town centre has amenities including high street chain stores and independent retailers, and there are several branches of banks and estate agents.
+Pudsey town centre has amenities including high street chain stores and independent retailers, Pudsey had three main banks, Barclays, NatWest and HSBC (Formally Midland bank).
+They only two remaining banks Santander, and Virgin Money, (Formally Yorkshire Bank).
+The town also has a number of estate agents.
 Following the closure of Kwik Save supermarkets across the country, Pudsey's store was bought by Sainsbury's.
+This building was a former cinema until closure in 1960.The final film being screened was Doctor in love.
 Until the administration of the group, Pudsey had a Woolworths on Church Lane.
 It is now a B&M Home Bargains store.

-There are three secondary schools situated within or near Pudsey: Crawshaw Academy, Co-op Academy Priesthorpe and Pudsey Grammar School.
+There are three secondary schools situated within Pudsey: Crawshaw Academy, Co-op Academy Priesthorpe and Pudsey Grammar School.
 The latter has been rebuilt under an extensive redevelopment programme adjacent to the current site.
-The old grammar school building facing Richardshaw Lane, which opened in 1911 and a prominent landmark of Pudsey, will unlike the rest of the old school buildings not be demolished due to its listed building status, but has since been converted into flats.
+The old grammar school building facing Richardshaw Lane, which opened in 1911 and is a prominent Pudsey landmark, will (unlike the rest of the old school buildings) not be demolished due to its listed building status, but has since been converted into flats.
+A new Pudsey Sixth Form College is to open in September 2025.

 Pudsey Town Hall benefits from a new, energy-efficient lighting project to highlight its most interesting features.
 The multi-coloured lights can be changed to offer 255 different scenes.

 During the Easter weekend 2009, the Pudsey Business Forum launched the Pudsey Shop Local campaign.
 The campaign is to encourage local residents to shop more in Pudsey Town Centre.
 As part of this campaign they have launched a directory of all local shops.

 Pudsey in Bloom was established in 2002.

 Pudsey's business community introduced a Lottery Scheme, aimed at local shoppers.
 The lottery scheme, encourages shoppers to purchase tickets from local shops within the scheme.
 At the end of each month a draw takes place and prizes are paid out in Pudsey Pounds that can be spent in participating shops.

-There are several pubs and clubs in and around the town centre including the Butcher's Arms, The Manor Inn, the Mason's Arms, the Shamrock Inn (now closed), the Crossed Shuttle, the World's End pub, the Britannia pub and (outside the town centre) the Troydale Recreational Club.

 Pudsey has a Masonic community, there are Lodges which meet at Pudsey Masonic Hall on Church Lane.
 Locally these lodges support activities within the local community.

 Next to the Masonic Hall on Church Lane is the former Unitarian Church, now a private residence known as Churchfield House.